prpole/dissertation/chapter2/main.md

 change in our diet was not good for us...[w]e were all lean and dyspeptic-looking."[@london_before_2000 237] The narrator draws attention to the effects of a changed environment on he Folk, and by extension to the relatively particular conditions they need to survive.
-This becomes, in effect, an analysis of the species from within, for the rapidly dwindling species is composed only of those present.
-Speaking for a species is possible in conditions where it is the same as speaking for a community.
+The moment becomes, in effect, an analysis of the species from within, for the rapidly dwindling species is composed only of those present.

+When his species becomes a community, it becomes possible for Big-Tooth to speak for it.
 Births and deaths in this species-community, for example, take on a new significance.
 When he says that "we died faster than new ones were born" and "our number steadily diminished," it is understood to be an existential threat to the species as a whole.
-This threat in turn leads to a meditation on the nature of the human
+This threat in turn leads to a meditation on the nature of humanity:
-itself: "I, the modern, am incontestably a man," we are told; "yet I, Big-Tooth, the primitive, am not a man.
+"I, the modern, am incontestably a man," we are told; "yet I, Big-Tooth, the primitive, am not a man.
 Somewhere, and by straight line of descent, these two parties to my dual personality were connected.
 Were the Folk, before their destruction, in the process of becoming men?...I do not